 What If I Do Not Have Access to a Staircase in My Apartment?

-- To help their dog get some exercise and stay healthy and fit
+- Get some exercise and stay healthy and fit and get good exercise for your dog

-- To help their dog recover from surgery, an injury, or a medical condition
+- Recover from surgery, an injury, or a medical condition

-If you are on a budget, then why not look into some other ideas for exercising a dog at home for more ideas on how to keep your pooch fit and active even if you can’t be.
+If you are on a budget, then why not look into some other ideas for exercising a dog at home for more ideas on how to keep your pooch fit and active even if you can’t be going outside for walks all the time,

-Hopefully you should have some more insight into how to exercise your dog in the winter months using a tool many people have available in their own home – the humble staircase.
+Hopefully, you should have some more insight into whether stairs are good exercise for dogs.
+You have learned how to exercise your dog in the winter months using a tool many people have available in their own homes – the humble staircase.
 Remember, you should never leave a dog unattended on a stairway for any period of time.